CoderAgam001/Stadium-Flow/README.md

-# 🏟️ Stadium Flow: Predictive Queue Rerouting MVP
+# Stadium Flow: Predictive Queue Rerouting MVP

-Welcome to the **Stadium Flow MVP**, a predictive crowd management system designed for cricket stadiums.
+Welcome to the **Stadium Flow App**, a predictive crowd management system designed for cricket stadiums.
 This system uses real-time simulation and AI-powered recommendations to guide fans to less crowded zones, ensuring a seamless stadium experience.

+This app is an MVP (Minimum Viable Product) that demonstrates the core functionality of the system.
+It is not yet fully functional, however you can explore it on your own.

+The future versions of the app could include real-time data of a stadium and could use the design system to implement the list features and actually help re-route fans to less crowded zones, minimizing congestion and improving the overall fan experience.

-## 🚀 Overview
+## Overview

 The system consists of three main components:
 1.  **Backend Agent (FastAPI):** Manages a SQLite database of stadium zones and hosts a background simulation engine.